banesullivan/banesullivan/site/index.rst

 `OpenGeoVis <http://opengeovis.org/>`_, a similar, offshoot project focusing on geoscience applications.

-Prior to joinging Kitware, much of my contributions to open-source projects are a part of my efforts with OpenGeoVis and PyVista (*I developed PyVista prior to joining Kitware*).
+Prior to joining Kitware, most of my contributions to open-source software were a part of my efforts with the PyVista ecosystem (*I developed PyVista prior to joining Kitware*).